 - a right of access to the High Court for the determination of the investor’s interest or right and the amount of compensation to which the investor is entitled.

-These safeguards in the law inherently secures the investment of an investor in Ghana.
+These safeguards in the law inherently secure the investment of an investor in Ghana.

 Where a dispute arises between a licensee in a free zone and the Government in respect of an activity in the free zone, efforts shall be made through mutual discussion to reach an amicable settlement.